flutter/packages/packages/google_identity_services_web/README.md

 cross-platform app, you'll probably need to hide the call to `loadWebSdk` behind a [conditional import/export](https://dart.dev/guides/libraries/create-library-packages#conditionally-importing-and-exporting-library-files).)

+### Using the SDK

+Once the SDK has been loaded, it can be used by importing the correct library:

+* `import 'package:google_identity_services/id.dart' as id;` for Authentication
+* `import 'package:google_identity_services/oauth2.dart' as oauth2;` for
+  Authorization.

 ## Browser compatibility

-The new SDK is introducing new concepts that are on track of standardization to most browsers, and older browsers might not be compatible with older browsers.
+The new SDK is introducing concepts that are on track for standardization to most browsers, and it might not be compatible with older browsers.

-Check the browser compatibility in the official documentation site:
+Refer to the official documentation site for the latest browser compatibility information of the underlying JS SDK:

 * **Sign In With Google > [Supported browsers and platforms](https://developers.google.com/identity/gsi/web/guides/supported-browsers)**